blockchain-etl/ethereum-etl/README.md

 1. Start geth.
 Make sure it downloaded the blocks that you need by executing `eth.syncing` in the JS console.
-You can export blocks below `currentBlock`, there is no need to wait until the full sync as the state is not needed.
+You can export blocks below `currentBlock`, there is no need to wait until the full sync as the state is not needed (unless you also need contracts bytecode and token details).

 1. Clone Ethereum ETL and install the dependencies: